M25 Annual Conference 2025 – Shaping the future. *Event registration now closed*

 12.15-13.00 Three Parallel sessions to choose from on collaboration, what sustainability will look like and diversity

-- Discover the key findings of the Diversity Group survey 2024 and contribute to the discussion on what we need to do next to amplify marginalised voices and foster EDI within libraries
+This session, presented by Paola Marchionni and Peter Findlay, Jisc, will discuss how Jisc has worked in close collaboration with university libraries to create a Digital Transformation Library Lens (DTLL) and invite contributions from the audience on their understanding and experience of digital transformation. - Discover the key findings of the Diversity Group survey 2024 and contribute to the discussion on what we need to do next to amplify marginalised voices and foster EDI within libraries

 A session led by M25 Consortium’s Diversity Group and facilitated by Davina Omar and Cliff Van Dort. - The future is sustainable: exploring the role of library and information services